How to Get Prequalified and Pre-Approved for a Home Loan

 Once you send these documents to your mortgage lender, your lender will send the information to an underwriter for review, which includes a credit check.
 If you qualify, your lender will issue a pre-approval letter.
 This will outline the amount for which you’re pre-approved, along with any conditions that must be met and an accurate view of your mortgage interest rate.
 Pre-approval letters are typically good for 60 to 90 days, and most lenders charge a fee to issue one.

 If you’re planning to buy a home in Ohio, getting pre-approved for a home loan is an important first step.
-Our mortgage pre-approval calculator can help you determine your likelihood of getting pre-approved.
 Contact a KEMBA Financial Credit Union mortgage advisor to learn more about the prequalification and pre-approval process.
 We can also help you continue the process by applying for a mortgage when you’re ready.

 Disclosures